andrew-edwards/empirical-dyn-mod/README.md

 **ye15empDynMod.pdf** is the one that uses Sockeye Salmon data and that got us interested in this.

+**sugihara12detectCaus.pdf*** - causality in model simulations and sardine-anchovy-SST system.

+**glaser14fisheriesEDM.pdf** - application to US fisheries data.

 **sugihara90nonlinForecast.pdf** - early paper with simple simulation models and three real data sets.
-Definitely worth (mostly) understanding as forms the basis for later work, and I think examples are in the **rEDM** package.
+Definitely worth (mostly) understanding as forms the basis for later work.
+Andy thought examples are in the **rEDM** package, but now things the methods are updated from the 1990 paper.

-**glaser14fisheriesEDM.pdf** - application to US fisheries data.

 ##code/rEDMtutorial/